DanielBoxer/UVgami/docs/docs.md

 - Download `Engine.zip`
 - Unzip the folder
 - Move the `Windows` or the `Linux` folder to a place where you keep applications.
 This can be anywhere on your filesystem
-- In Blender, open UVgami preferences and select the engine path
+- In Blender, open UVgami preferences and select the engine path using the button on the right of the input field.
+The `uvgami` app inside the `Windows` or `Linux` folder is what should be selected

 ![Engine Path](engine_path.jpg)